Dear Diary,

 I have now simply invited a possible successor.
 The tension is rising.

-A more than exciting question will be who from my current team I want to take with me.
-The only nurse I trust 100% blindly will - that's my fear - not want to change employers.
+A more than exciting question will be which of my current team I want to take with me.
+The only carer I trust 100% blindly will - I fear - not want to change employer.
 What a shame.
-Because if I had an okay from that one person, I would quit without batting an eyelid and go somewhere else.
+Because if I had an OK from this one person, I would quit without batting an eyelid and go somewhere else.

 Even more to lament is the fact that there would then only be two more caregivers to consider; but only if they abide by my rules in the future.
 I don't want to have to experience such a superfluous drama as this morning again.
 I had a pretty good night.
 At half past six in the morning, I should have been vacuuming.
 But I know the game only too well.
 Some people can change masks in their sleep.
 And the others, well, they only manage to change masks when I'm not asleep.